ibm-cloud-docs/cephaas/about_object_storage.md

 * Static Web Hosting not supported

+## HMAC credentials
+{: #about-hmac-creds}

+HMAC credentials consist of an Access Key and Secret Key paired for use with S3-compatible tools and libraries that require authentication.

+The {{site.data.keyword.cephaas_short}} S3 API is a REST-based API for reading and writing objects.
+It uses HMAC Access Keys for authentication and supports a subset of the S3 API for easy migration of applications to IBM Cloud.

+You can create a set of HMAC credentials using the console, CLI, and API.
+For instructions, see [Create HMAC credentials](/docs/cephaas?topic=cephaas-creating-s3-credential).

+You must have the IBM Cloud Platform Command Line installed to use the examples.
+{: requirement}

 ## Next Steps
 {: #next-steps}

-Documentation on the best way to [get started](/docs/cephaas?topic=cephaas-getting-started) since they provide support to [create S3 HMAC Credentials](/docs/cephaas?topic=cephaas-creating-s3-credential-sds&interface=ui) and [upload the associated S3 SSL Certificate](/docs/cephaas?topic=cephaas-uploading-s3-certificate-sds&interface=ui).
+Documentation on the best way to [get started](/docs/cephaas?topic=cephaas-getting-started) since they provide support to [create S3 HMAC Credentials](/docs/cephaas?topic=cephaas-creating-s3-credential) and [upload the associated S3 SSL Certificate](/docs/cephaas?topic=cephaas-uploading-s3-certificate).